-The honours classification will be determined by whichever of the following two methods results in the higher classification.
+The honours classification will be determined by whichever of the following two methods results in the higher classification:

-- Classification determined on the profile of the best grades from 60 credits attained at Level 5 and the best grades from 120 credits at Level 6.
-Level 5 and Level 6 grades count equally in the profile. - Classification determined on the profile of the best grades from 120 credits attained at Level 6 only.
+Classification determined on the profile of the 120 credits attained at Level 5 and 120 credits at Level 6.
+Level 5 and Level 6 grades are weighted on a ratio of 1:2 OR

+- Classification determined on the profile of the 120 credits attained at Level 6 only - Classification will be based on the weighted average grade together with a requirement for at least half of the Level 6 grades to be in the higher class.

-For further information on honours degree classification, see the Taught Courses Regulatory Framework.
+For further information on honours degree classification, see the Taught Courses Regulatory Framework